 Add a Feature Wall

 Your room may already have a focal point such as a fireplace, or even a very large TV, however by adding a new dimension to your interior, you will be able to balance the flow of the room, the fire does not always need to be lit, the TV does not always need to be on but remember to choose something that is comfortable for everyone.

 Fill vertical height in rooms with tall ceilings or lonely corners with potted trees!
 As long as your space gets enough lights for the tree’s needs you can’t really go wrong with a giant house plant!
 Citrus trees make great additions to your home.
 Not only do lemon and lime trees emit a pleasing aroma, but the trees also give you easy access to fruits for juicing and cooking when they flower!

 Two Tone Walls

 Painting colour on your walls only partway up gives a cosier feeling by creating an optical illusion, tricking the eye into thinking the ceilings are lower than they really are!
 For the perfect colour contrast, try choosing one of the latest colour palettes released by Pantone.
 Complete your interior look by following your colour theme in coordination with your soft furnishings & accessories!

 Create a personal space

-Sometimes in a larger room, its always one particular corner that looks bare, create a small cosy space such as a reading nook, use ample texture and pattern to achieve a warming ambiance, perhaps a personal touch would be a favourite piece of art or flower arrangement, a reading lamp and even a fur throw to wrap yourself in on those cold rainy days.
+Sometimes in a larger room, it’s always one particular corner that looks bare, create a small cosy space such as a reading nook, use ample texture and pattern to achieve a warming ambience, perhaps a personal touch would be a favourite piece of art or flower arrangement, a reading lamp and even a fur throw to wrap yourself in on those cold rainy days.

-Drape fur throws over sofa’s and chairs for homely appearance to your room, The Arctic Collection by Made.com is irresistibly soft, you may even find yourself wrapped up in it when you’re not cold.
+Drape fur throws over sofa’s and chairs for homely appearance to your room – the throws and blankets at Made.com are irresistibly soft, you may even find yourself wrapped up in it when you’re not cold.
 By accessorising a fur throw into your reading nook, it could make it become your favourite space to curl up in!